Frequently Asked Questions About Microtia

 Microtia reconstruction is traditionally covered by most major medical insurance policies.
 Out-of-pocket costs can vary depending upon the patient’s individual plan.
 Primary costs involve the hospital fees, anesthesia fees, and the surgeon fees.
-Dr. Griffiths' office will work with your individual insurance plan to obtain pre-certification for the reconstruction of your child’s ear and try to provide a very close estimate of what out-of-pocket costs might be expected by the patient or family.
+Dr. Griffiths' office will work with your individual insurance plan to obtain pre-certification for the reconstruction of your child’s ear and try to provide a very close estimate of out-of-pocket costs.
 If you do not have traditional medical insurance or if you are traveling from outside the United States, Dr. Griffiths’ office can provide quotes for you.

 How do I pay for surgery if my family does not have the financial resources?

-Many families have held successful community fundraisers in raising money for their child’s surgery.
+Many families have held successful community fundraisers to raise money for their child’s surgery.
 This does involve some family and community outreach.
 Please contact Dr. Griffiths’ office for a list of community resources and ideas.
 Dr. Griffiths tries to work with each patient to help their dream of a new ear come true.

 Contact Dr. Griffiths

 For answers to any questions that have not been addressed here, contact Dr. Griffiths to schedule a consultation, or call us directly at (208) 433-1736.
 Our team looks forward to working with you.

 “My son is experiencing a happiness and a confidence that I have never seen before.
 You have taken away a big, big hurt...Thank you for making my son happy.”
 Michael, Father of a Former Patient